 Another favourite area is the Northeast.
 Not so urbanised but you’ll still find a choice of great restaurants and amazing accommodation just metres from the shoreline.
-Downside to this area is it doesn’t have any attractions close by.
+The downside to this area is it doesn’t have any attraction close by.

 South East Nusa Penida